jspsych/jspsych-dev/packages/new-timeline/templates/timeline-template-ts/README.md

 ### createTimeline

 #### {globalName}.createTimeline(jsPsych, { *options* }) ⇒ <code>timeline</code>
-Description of the timeline that this plugin generates
+_Description of the main experiment timeline that this package exports._

 The following parameters can be specified in the **options** parameter.